The Eclipse Foundation Releases Eclipse Theia 1.0, a True Open Source Alternative to Visual Studio Code

 To get involved with the Eclipse Theia Project and begin contributing, please visit https://theia-ide.org/.

-For more information about the Eclipse Cloud Development Tools Working Group, view the Charter and ECD Working Group Participation Agreement (WPGA), or email email@example.com.
+For more information about the Eclipse Cloud Development Tools Working Group, view the Charter and ECD Working Group Participation Agreement (WGPA), or email firstname.lastname@example.org.
 You can also join the ECD Tools mailing list.

 Quotes from Eclipse Theia Project Adopters and Contributors